ValentinMarg/Jira--eJobs-Project/README.md

 2.4 Test implementation

+   -esting environment is up and running

+   -smoke test passed

    - all the test data is available and reviewed (user as candidate role/company role, mail, password, the data for creating a CV by the user as a candidate)

    - this test run includes only regression testing in which we will run tests that have the highest priority